DavidJaz/DavidJaz.github.io/about.md

 published: true
 ---

-I'm a second year graduate student at Johns Hopkins University.
+I'm a third year graduate student at Johns Hopkins University.
 My advisor is [Emily Riehl](http://www.math.jhu.edu/~eriehl/).

 I'm generally interested in what it means to be a _thing_, but particularly interested in (higher) category theory, homotopy type theory, and cohesion.